vikasnkumar/d2l-pdl/chapter_preliminaries/linear-algebra.md

 ```

 Oftentimes, the word "dimension" gets overloaded to mean both the number of axes
-and the length along a particular axis.
+and the length along a particular dimension.
 To avoid this confusion, we use *order*
 to refer to the number of axes and *dimensionality* exclusively to refer to the
 number of components.